 Interestingly, gutter mesh has not become a gutter staple, although Consumer Reports named a version of it as one of their best buys.
 We’ve listed five problems gutter mesh has, because in many cases, you won’t be aware of any issues until you wind up frustrated and annoyed.

 Gutter Mesh Problems

 1. It lets in or traps debris.
 Gutter mesh normally has very large holes in it.
 The bigger the holes, the bigger the debris that can get in.
-While it’s not such a problem in the fall when you’re dealing with leaves, it can become a big frustration.
-Leaves are much bigger than the mesh, so they’re pretty easy to keep out.
-But if you have pine or fir trees, or your dealing with spring debris, you’re faced with the real issue of gutter mesh.
-Spring debris tends to be the small stuff – buds, seeds, husks, flowering bits.
+While it's not such a problem in the fall when you're dealing with leaves, it can become a big frustration.
+Leaves are much bigger than the mesh, so they're pretty easy to keep out.
+But if you have pine or fir trees, or you're dealing with spring debris, you're faced with the real issue of gutter mesh.
+Spring debris tends to be the small stuff - buds, seeds, husks, flowering bits.
 Pine needles are no different.
 This is the stuff that easily gets through gutter mesh and winds up filling the bottom of your gutters.
-As a result, you’re still stuck with cleaning your gutters regularly.
+As a result, you're still stuck with cleaning your gutters regularly.

 Gutter mesh is also prone to trap debris.
 If you've seen our post about gutter covers for maple seeds, you'll know exactly what can happen, the holes in the system actually trap and hold debris.
 Who wants the added work of cleaning out their gutter mesh?
 No one.
 And if you choose the right kind of mesh, you can avoid the problem.

 2. It's made from plastic.
 Plastic gutter mesh interacts with asphalt and roof oils, which leach from traditional shingles.
 Asphalt softens plastic, which can contribute to our third problem.

 Plastic also does not expand and contract at the same rate as the gutter.
 You can never get a seamless look or fit with these products.